nathanMcL/Student.Originated.Software/C_summer24/README.md

 ## 07/14/2024 Malloc()...

 ### What is `malloc()`
-- `malloc()` / "Memory Allocation" is used to dynamically allocate a block of memory on the heap.
+- `malloc()` / "Memory Allocation" is used to dynamically allocate a specific block of memory on the heap.
 > - `Dynamically allocate` means the process of allocating memory during the runtime of the program, as opposed to static memory allocation, which occurs at compile time. <br>
+> - Use when you need to allocate memory without initialization. <br>

 ```